DevExpress/testcafe/docs/articles/documentation/test-api/actions/index.md

 ## Selecting Target Elements

-For test actions that target a specific DOM element, use the `selector` parameter to identify the desired element.
+For actions that target DOM elements, use the `selector` parameter to identify the desired element.

-You can pass one of the following as a `selector`.
+You can pass any of the following objects as a `selector`.

-* Function that returns a DOM element.
+* A client-side function that returns a DOM element.

     ```js
     test('My Test', async t => {

-        // Click will be performed on an element returned by the function,
+        // Click will be performed on the element returned by the function,
-        // that is the sixth element of the 'active' class.
+        // which is the sixth element of the 'active' class.
         await t.click(() => document.getElementsByClassName('active')[5]));
     });
     ```

-* CSS selector string.
+* A CSS selector string.

     ```js
     test('My Test', async t => {